Susan M. Hopkins

-Susan M. Hopkins (1900–1969) was an archaeologist known for her work on the excavations at Dura-Europos.
+Susan M. Hopkins (1900–1969) was an American archaeologist known for her work on the excavations at Dura-Europos.

 Biography

 Hopkins was born in 1900 in Eau Claire, Wisconsin.
 She studied at Cedar Falls Teachers College in Iowa and the University of South Dakota before transferring to the University of Wisconsin-Madison, where she graduated in 1923 with a thesis on 'Social Origins in Lucretius.
 Subsequently she was appointed as a scholar in Classics for 1924-25 and assistant in Classics for the year 1925-26.
 In 1926 she married the archaeologist Clark Hopkins and moved with him to New Haven, CT, where she took classes at Yale University with Michael Rostovtzeff.
 In the summer of 1928 Hopkins and her husband attended the summer schools of the American Academy in Rome and the American School of Classical Studies at Athens, and afterwards joined an excavation at Olynthus, where Hopkins catalogued finds, in particular the terracottas.